alimfree/mohid/README.md

 # Mohid Prayer Times Scrapper

-This is app scrapes Mohid prayer widget for prayer schedules.
+This app scrapes Mohid prayer widget for prayer schedules.
 Developed for Islamic Center of Coppell to display prayer times on monitors in the prayer hall.

 ## Languages and Tools